Table of Contents

 “Fertilization”

 This is the same logic that would redefine and restrict the definition of contraception.
-Yet, only about 7% of these stories mentioned contraception — even though the “personhood” statute, and the judge’s interpretation of the issue that could ban IVF, could also ban some contraceptives.
+Yet, only about 7% of these stories mentioned contraception — even though the “personhood” statute, and the judge’s interpretation of the issue that could ban IVF, could also result in banning some contraceptives.

-Similarly, when reporting on the Life at Conception Act, which marks fertilization as the point that would limit access to commonly used contraceptives, about 70% of stories have not referenced birth control.
+Similarly, when reporting on the Life at Conception Act, which marks fertilization as the point that would limit access to commonly used contraceptives, about 70% of stories did not reference birth control.

 The Daily Mail used an image of mifepristone medication abortion pills amidst text concerning contraception.
 The photo caption indicates that the editors were inserting news about pharmacies covering medication abortion, however, the placement and accompanying narrative likely spurs confusion between the birth control pill and the abortion pill.